Steven Mnuchin: Political views

 In a November 30, 2016, interview on CNBC, Mnuchin called it the Trump administration's job to "make sure that the average American has wage increases and good jobs".
 Furthermore, he said his priority was getting a sustained growth of GDP of 3% or 4%.
 He said in order to get there, "our number one priority is tax reform".
 Mnuchin said he would reduce corporate taxes to 15%, cut taxes for the middle class, and simplify the tax system.
 When asked about trade, he said he believed in trade deals with individual countries, as opposed to regional trade deals.
 Mnuchin said, "This president [...] is going to have open communication with business leaders", when asked about keeping jobs from being offshored to Mexico.
 During the interview, he also said he wants to "strip back parts of Dodd–Frank" because he argued it was too complicated, and it prevented banks from lending.
 He called the stripping back of Dodd–Frank "the number-one priority on the regulatory side".
+David Levinthal, a senior political reporter for Business Insider stated in a 2020 article at the Center for Public Integrity that Mnuchin lacks a definite political orientation and that he was sought by candidate Trump due to his financial connections and ability to raise campaign funds.